danmar/cppcheck/gui/readme.txt

 Running
 -------
-You need Qt4 libraries installed in your system.
+You need Qt4 or Qt5 libraries installed in your system.
 Packages/files to install depends on your operating system:
-- Windows: download Qt4 from http://qt-project.org/downloads
+- Windows: download Qt from http://www.qt.io/download/
-- Linux: install Qt4 using your package manager, look for packages having Qt4 in their name, e.g. for Ubuntu install libqt4-core and libqt4-gui.
+- Linux: install Qt using your package manager, look for packages having Qt in their name, e.g. for Ubuntu install libqt4-core and libqt4-gui.

 Compiling
 ---------
 Windows:
 - The easy ways are:
--- download Qt SDK from http://qt-project.org/downloads and use QtCreator to build the GUI.
+-- download Qt SDK from http://www.qt.io/download/ and use QtCreator to build the GUI.
 -- Download precompiled libraries for your platform and use your preferred IDE/environment to build GUI.
 Be careful to download the correct version of